hlpostman/Instagram/README.md

 **InstagramClone** is a photo sharing app using Parse as its backend.

-Time spent: **3** hours spent in total
+Time spent: **x** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication
+- [x] User can sign up to create a new account using Parse authentication
 - [ ] User can log in and log out of his or her account
 - [ ] The current signed in user is persisted across app restarts
 - [ ] User can take a photo, add a caption, and post it to "Instagram"